LeetLLM

 Continue to Perplexity & Model Evaluation

 Embeddings decide what information a language model can carry forward.
-Next you'll measure how well its predicted token probabilities fit real text.
+Next, measure how well its predicted token probabilities fit real text.

 PreviousBPE, WordPiece, and SentencePiece